chipxsd/stream-based-sync/stream-based-sync.md

-Asking an eventually consistent database for a record based on an offset inside its row might yield a different answer, depending which database node you end up talking to.
+Asking an eventually consistent database for a record based on an offset inside its row might yield a different answer, depending which database node or cluster you end up talking to.
 That's why you ask for the records based on their values, and you can decide which values you want indexed as records get written.
-But still, eventually consistent database cluster cannot guarantee it will yield the same or any result when asking it for a record based on certain key, since the record hasn't been written nor indexed yet.
+But still, eventually consistent database cluster cannot guarantee it will yield the same or any result when asking it for a record based on certain key, since the record might've not been written nor indexed yet.

 In our _To-do List_ app example, we gave our `Task` objects their own `identifiers`, client generated [UUIDs](https://en.wikipedia.org/wiki/Universally_unique_identifier).
-This is how `Events` can reference `Tasks` when there's a mutation needed to be applied.
+This let's us reference `Tasks` in `Events` when applying mutations onto to model.
 These identifiers could also be useful to fetch all `Events` representing the final state of a `Task` from the database, if database kept an index of these identifier values.
 But as we figured out, in certain edge cases (due to eventual consistency), a replicated database